GStreamer/gstreamer/markdown/frequently-asked-questions/troubleshooting.md

 ```

 and replace (plug-in) with the plug-in you think is missing.
 If this
-doesn't return any result, then you either don't have it or your
+doesn't return any result, then you either don't have it or it can't be
-registry cannot find it.
+found (which can easily happen if you have installed things from source).

 If you're not sure either way, then chances are good that you don't have
 it.
-You should get the plug-in and run gst-register to register it.
+You should get the plug-in and restart the application.
 How
 to get the plug-in depends on your distribution.
+Many applications
+and distributions nowadays support automatic plugin installation of
+missing plugins.
+Mayb also try playing your file with a different application
+if your application does not support installation of missing plugins.

   - if you run GStreamer using packages for your distribution, you
     should check what packages are available for your distribution and
     see if any of the available packages contains the plug-in.
+Make sure
+    you have the common plugin packages installed, such as gst-plugins-base,
+    gst-plugins-good, gst-plugins-ugly, gst-plugins-bad, and gst-libav.

   - if you run GStreamer from a source install, there's a good chance
     the plug-in didn't get built because you are missing an external